House Calls, LLC

 That means not shouldering the entire load alone; share the stresses and responsibilities as much as possible.
-For some, that will mean hiring the right therapist to provide the family with perspective and a confidential outlet to discuss difficult matters.
+For some, that will mean hiring the right therapist to provide the family with perspective, a confidential outlet and mental health support to discuss difficult matters.
 Others may wish to engage a relative or family friend, or even resort to alternative therapies such as virtual fitness, recreation therapy to design individualized leisure plans or simply coach a loved one for a an hour or two a week, just to give yourself a breather.

-When is the right time to seek support?
+When is the right time to seek mental health support?

 And finally, know your limitations.
 Initially, you may not have realized the vast amount of time and work involved during this pandemic to sustain your family or a particular loved one with a disability.
 Some people are able to settle into a groove without becoming overwhelmed, but others become wrapped up in the overwhelming responsibility and are quickly consumed by it.
 Don’t be ashamed to seek, online or at-home counseling, fitness, leisure activities, medical and mental health case management to avoid sacrificing your own mental health.